How Many Days in Kyoto? A Local’s Guide to Japan’s Cultural Heart

 1. Why Kyoto Should Be Your Priority

-• Cultural Richness: Kyoto is steeped in history with 17 UNESCO World Heritage Sites, over 2,000 temples and shrines, and centuries-old traditions.
+• Cultural Richness: Kyoto is steeped in history with 17 UNESCO World Heritage Sites (opens in new tab) (opens in new tab), over 2,000 temples and shrines, and centuries-old traditions.
 These are among the must see in Kyoto landmarks that define Japan’s heritage.

 • Unique Urban Balance: Enjoy a blend of ancient temples and vibrant city life alongside serene public spaces like the Kamogawa River—a balance you won’t find in Tokyo or Osaka.